Business Disaster Recovery Assistance

-- 800-342-3557 – The Florida Emergency Information Line (FEIL) is a toll-free hotline activated at the time of an emergency to provide an additional resource for those in Florida to receive accurate and up-to-date information regarding an emergency or disaster situation impacting the State of Florida.
-FEIL line is currently activated and available 24 hours/7 days a week.
+- 800-342-3557 – The Florida State Assistance Information Line (SAIL) is a toll-free hotline activated at the time of an emergency to provide an additional resource for those in Florida to receive accurate and up-to-date information regarding an emergency or disaster situation impacting the State of Florida.
+SAIL is currently activated and available 24 hours/7 days a week.

-- www.FloridaDisaster.org – The state’s official source of general and specific information for individuals and businesses about Hurricane Irma from the Florida Division of Emergency Management.
+- www.FloridaDisaster.org – The state’s official source of general and specific information for individuals and businesses following a disaster from the Florida Division of Emergency Management.

 - Florida 511 – Information on roadway conditions and closures is available 24 hours a day, 7 days a week on Florida 511.
 Drivers may dial 511 from their mobile phones to receive updates.
 511 is a free resource, however, cell phone minutes and text message charges may apply.
 Updates are also available on the web at www.FL511.com.

-Small businesses that sustained physical and/or economic injury from Hurricane Irma are encouraged to contact their local Florida SBDC for help understanding state and federal disaster loans available, completing applications, and answering any related questions they may have about disaster loans and the recovery process.
-The Florida SBDC Network has also established a business disaster hotline for questions at (850) 898-3489 or Disaster@FloridaSBDC.org.
+In times of disaster, small businesses that sustain physical and/or economic injury are encouraged to contact their local Florida SBDC for help understanding state and federal disaster loans available, completing applications, and answering any related questions they may have about disaster loans and the recovery process.

 Find your local Florida SBDC by clicking here.